 IV.
-Audits and centrally provided intra group services.
+Audits and centrally provided intra group services

-14. It is entirely reasonable that a reviewer will want confidence that any provision of services is in alignment with OECD principles; all appropriate costs are included, inappropriate costs excluded and an arm's length price applied.
-The level of confidence required and how acquired can be achieved in various ways depending on the particular circumstances of the case and a Tax Administration's overall approach to transfer pricing audits.

-- 15. In addressing those concerns this paper suggests alternative approaches that will achieve an appropriate level of confidence that the arm's length principle has been applied.
+- 14. It is entirely reasonable that a reviewer will want confidence that any provision of services is in alignment with OECD principles; all appropriate costs are included, inappropriate costs excluded and an arm's length price and margins applied.
+The level of confidence required and how acquired can be achieved in various ways depending on the particular circumstances of the case and a tax administration's overall approach to transfer pricing audits. - 15.
+In addressing those concerns this paper suggests alternative approaches that will achieve an appropriate level of confidence that the arm's length principle has been applied.
 Equally a balance is sought between available resources, compliance burden and potential level of adjustment. - 16.
-Clearly a full audit of a particular case will satisfy the needs of any reviewer but the approach developed in this paper seeks to arrive at a more expedient way to achieve that same end in the vast majority of the type of cases that are commonly encountered. - 17.
+Clearly a full audit of a particular case will satisfy the needs of any reviewer but the approach developed in this paper seeks to arrive at a more expedient way to achieve that same end in the vast majority of cases that, within the scope of this paper, are commonly encountered. - 17.
 At the other end of the spectrum to a full audit approach some tax administrations have embarked on MNE relationship building exercises.
 The desired outcome is to better understand each others perspectives and build trust.
 The mechanism to achieve that is by means of a non audit driven open and ongoing dialogue between tax administrations and MNEs.
-So for example in the context of centrally provided intra group services an administration will ask (outside of an audit scenario) for an explanation of how the MNE operates its system.
-The MNE will engage in an open dialogue with TA to ensure a full understanding of the framework supported as necessary with contemporaneous information.
-It is also recommended regular updates take place through regular meetings.
-The outcome may be that the tax administration will consider that particular facet of the MNEs business as compliant and therefore low risk.
+So for example in the context of centrally provided intra group services a tax administration will ask (outside of an audit scenario) for an explanation of how the MNE operates its system.
+The MNE will engage in an open dialogue with the tax administration to ensure a full understanding of the framework supported as necessary with contemporaneous information.
+It is also recommended that regular updates take place through regular meetings.
+The outcome may be that the tax administration will consider particular facets of the MNE's business as compliant and therefore low risk.
 But if subsequently an audit is considered appropriate then the areas of concern can be better targeted.
 Additionally certain fundamental questions (e.g. has a service been provided) may not be tested, other than perhaps by affirmation, based on the level of trust and confidence that has been built up in the relationship between the tax administration and the MNE. - 18.
-However, acknowledging that the approach outlined above is not yet widely developed across Europe and a full audit approach will not improve the current situation the following guideline framework is recommended where further examination of the provision of centrally provided intra group services is in point.
+However, acknowledging that the approach outlined above is not yet widely developed across Europe and that a full audit approach will not improve the current situation the following guideline framework is recommended where further examination of the provision of centrally provided intra group services is in point.

-V. Working assumptions
+V. Critical assumptions